GalloDaSballo/MacroERC20/README.md

 # MacroERC20

 An ERC20 with built-in:
-- Multicall with Forwarding, forwards the caller as the first parameter of each function
+- `doTheMacro` - a multi call that passes the msg.sender as the first parameter

+TODO
+- Multicall to self with forwarding, to combine transfer, approves, etc...

+TODO
+- Mix both of those

 ## Risks